Loading...

 Key man insurance costs the same as personal life insurance for the same cover amount on the same person.
 The pricing is based on age, health, and cover amount - not who owns the policy.
 The difference is in tax treatment and beneficiaries.

 Protect your business with key person insurance.
-Compare quotes from UK specialist providers.
+Compare information from UK specialist providers.